Renewable Energies for Developing Countries - E-Learning

-CIFAL Scotland is happy to announce the third round of REDC e-Learning course in partnership with UK University of the Year 2012 University of Strathclyde to be conducted through the United Nations Institute for Training and Research (UNITAR) Virtual Learning Platform.
+CIFAL Scotland is happy to announce the fifth round of REDC e-Learning course in partnership with UK University of the Year 2012 University of Strathclyde to be conducted through the United Nations Institute for Training and Research (UNITAR) Virtual Learning Platform.

 Places are limited, so please register now to secure your place!Course Format: online/internet based